Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

 The resulting model is a discrete Markov process, since the probability distribution of $\Circ{n + 1}$ only depends on the state $\{ n, \Circ{n} \}$ via the probability $p_{n + 1}$.
 Concretely, the probability $\Prob{n}(\Gamma)$ of having $\Circ{n} = \Gamma$ obeys the master equation

 Multiplying this equation by $\Gamma^2$, summing over all $\Gamma$ and, for the sake of simplicity, taking the limit of continuous $n$, one gets a closed equation for the circulation variance,

 where averages are over all realisations after $n$ steps.
 For large $n$, this equation predicts the scaling $\meann{\Gamma^2} \sim n$ for $\beta<1/2$ (corresponding to a set of vortices with negligible polarisation), and $\meann{\Gamma^2} \sim n^{2\beta}$ otherwise.
 In particular, choosing $\beta=2/3$, one recovers the Kolmogorov scaling by replacing $n\propto A$.
 This relation between the number of vortices $n$ and the loop area $A$ containing them is expected to hold on average under spatial homogeneity conditions, but neglects potentially important inhomogeneities in the spatial vortex distribution that may affect high-order moments of $n$ (see also Fig.~\ref{fig:Nvortices}).
 Besides, for the $p$-th order moment, the model predicts the self-similar scaling $\meann{|\Gamma|^p} \sim n^{\gammaN{p}}$ with $\gammaN{p}=\beta p$.
-More generally, for any suitable function $f(z)$ defining the probability $p_n$ of the model, one obtains the linear scaling $\gammaN{p} = p \min{\{\max{\{1/2,f'(0)\}},1\}}$ (see the S.I.\ for more details on the calculations).
-Note that, in quantum turbulence, the link between vortex polarisation and K41 statistics was already suggested in previous works~\cite{lvov_bottleneck_2007}, and studied numerically in the context of the vortex filament model~\cite{Baggaley2012a}.
+More generally, for any suitable function $f(z)$ defining the probability $p_n$ of the model, one obtains the linear scaling $\gammaN{p} = p \min{\{\max{\{1/2,f'(0)\}},1\}}$ (see the Supplementary Information for more details on the calculations).

-The toy model introduced above shows in a very simple manner how a specific correlation (or polarisation) is responsible for the emergence of non-trivial scaling laws.
-However, the model yields self-similar statistics, thus failing to reproduce the observed intermittency of circulation in classical~\cite{Iyer2019a} and quantum~\cite{Muller2021} turbulent flows.
+The toy model introduced above shows in a very simple manner how a specific correlation (or polarisation) is responsible for the emergence of non-trivial scaling laws, as already suggested by previous works on quantum turbulence~\cite{Lvov2007,Roche2008,Baggaley2012a}.
+In addition, the model yields self-similar statistics, suggesting that polarisation is not sufficient to reproduce the observed intermittency of circulation in classical~\cite{Iyer2019a} and quantum~\cite{Muller2021} turbulent flows.
 At this point, we may speculate that the lack of intermittency in the model is likely associated with the missing notion of space.
 Indeed, on average one expects to have a number of vortices $\mean{n} \sim A/\Aell$ crossing a loop of area $A$, where $\ell$ is the mean inter-vortex distance.
 Yet, fluctuations in their spatial distribution -- associated to the appearance of vortex clusters and voids -- may strongly influence high-order moments.
 As seen in Fig.~\ref{fig:visualisation}, such effects clearly take place in turbulent flows, where they are linked to the formation of coherent structures.